Controllability of Networked Sampled-data Systems: Networked multi-rate sampled-data systems

 \begin{proof} The expression of $\hat{\Phi}_s$ is in the same form as $\Phi_s$, except that the sampling period of $\hat{\Phi}_s$ is $l$ times that of $\Phi_s$.
-Therefore, Corollary \ref{CMS_con} can be proved based on Theorem \ref{thm1}. \end{proof}
+Therefore, Corollary \ref{CMS_con} can be proved based on Theorem \ref{lem1}. \end{proof}

-The above corollaries shows that the controllability conditions of networked multi-rate sampled-data systems can be simplified based on the single-rate system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}).
-As a result, verifying a networked multi-rate sampled-data system by Corollary \ref{TMS_con} or Corollary \ref{CMS_con} greatly reduces the computational complexity than using the PBH criterion directly.
+The above corollaries show that the controllability conditions of networked multi-rate sampled-data systems can be simplified based on the single-rate system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}).
+As a result, verifying a networked multi-rate sampled-data system by Corollary \ref{TMS_con} or Corollary \ref{CMS_con} greatly reduces the computational complexity than using the PBH rank condition directly.
 However, it has not been proved that the controllability of system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}) can ensure that system (\ref{TMS},\ref{TMS_detail}) or system (\ref{CMS},\ref{CMS_detail}) is controllable, and vice versa.
-The above analysis also shed light onto increasing the controllability of networked sampled-data systems by adjusting the multiple relationship between the sampling periods on control channels and trasmission channels.
+But the above analysis has shed light on increasing the controllability of networked sampled-data systems by adjusting the multiple relationships between the sampling periods on control channels and transmission channels.